ayanahm/simple-csv-transformer/README.md

 ## Optimizations<a name="optimizations"></a>

 Experimental idea:
-In most of the up-to-date operating systems, it should be possible to introduce the speed significantly for huge csv files.
+In most of the up-to-date operating systems, it might be possible to increase the speed significantly for huge csv files.
-With the idea being, the some chunks of rows can be transformed in parallel.
+With the idea being: Some chunks of rows can be transformed in parallel.
 Where each job working on a single chunk, can write into a temporary file.
 Using FileChannel#transferFrom, the files can be joined into the final CSV file.
 The point in this is the transferFrom delegates to operating system, and modern systems use memory caches for actively used files which is significantly faster.
 Hence ,though experimental, would worth trying.